 Patient Case Study for Bowel Continuity Testing

-Mary is a 75-year old female patient with a history of complicated Diverticular disease.
-She has had previous colovaginal3, colovesical4, and coloenteric5 fistulas secondary to Diverticular disease.
+Mary is a 75-year old female patient with a history of complicated diverticular disease.
+She has had previous colovaginal3, colovesical4, and coloenteric5 fistulas secondary to diverticular disease.

-The Insides Company was contacted by Mary’s colorectal surgeon to use The InsidesTM Systemfi to rehabilitate her distal bowel, test functional continence, and allow Mary to simulate intestinal continuity.
+The Insides Company was contacted by Mary’s colorectal surgeon to use The InsidesTM Systemfi to rehabilitate her distal bowel, test for functional continence, and allow Mary to simulate intestinal continuity.